wagiminator/MCU-Templates/ATtiny814/readme.md

 Furthermore, inside the *libraries* directory, there are optional libraries available for certain peripherals.
 If you intend to utilize these libraries, you need to copy them into the *src* folder within the *template* directory.

+# Compiling Firmware
-# Using the Makefile
+## Using the Makefile
-To make use of the Makefile, it's necessary to install some extra software components to fully set up the toolchain:
+To make use of the *makefile*, it's necessary to install some extra software components to fully set up the toolchain:

-## Install GCC toolchain for compiling
+### Install GCC Toolchain for Compiling
 ```
 sudo apt install build-essential gcc-avr avr-libc
 ```

-## Install Python3 and programming tool
+### Install Python3 and Programming Tool
 ```
 sudo apt install python3 python3-pip
 pip install tinyupdi
 ```

-## Compiling/Uploading
+### Compiling/Uploading
 Edit the *makefile* according to the needs of the project.
 Use one of the following commands inside the *template* folder to compile/upload:

 ```